OpenCTI-Platform/docs/docs/usage/security-coverage.md

 ### Prerequisites
 In order to enable this feature, you must first ensure the following items:

-* An active OpenAEV instance ([please refer to the dedicated documentation](https://docs.openaev.io/))
+* An active OpenAEV instance, [here is the dedicated documentation](https://docs.openaev.io/)
-* That same instance be configured as an Enrichment Connector ([see the specific documentation](https://docs.openaev.io/latest/usage/xtm_suite_connector/))
+* That same instance must be configured as an Enrichment Connector ([see the specific documentation](https://docs.openaev.io/latest/usage/xtm_suite_connector/))

-When the above is completed, you should be seeing OpenAEV being listed as an Enrichment Connector:
+When the above is completed, you should see OpenAEV being listed as an Enrichment Connector in **Data > Ingestion** :

 ![OpenAEV Coverage connector listing](assets/openaev-coverage-connector.png)